Do you panic when a pregnant student walks into your class?

-Who’s Afraid of the Pregnant Yogi is a self guided course built on 5 live, interactive and experiential session.
+Who’s Afraid of the Pregnant Yogiis a self-guided course built on 5 live, interactive and experiential sessions.

-In this 5 week, online course I will take you through my proven system of anatomy based modifications for the pregnant student so that you can have the foundation and clarity to seamlessly adjust a student in class without changing the flow of your class.
+In this 5 phase online course, I will take you through my proven system of anatomy based modifications for the pregnant student so that you can have the foundation and clarity to seamlessly adjust a student in class without changing the flow of your class.
 Finally, you can let go of the fear of not knowing how to support the pregnant student in class.

-If you are looking for a way to enhance your teaching, attract more students to your class, safely teach to everyone in the room and stand out as a yoga teacher, I hope you will join me for my 5 week course, Who’s Afraid of the Pregnant Yogi.
+If you want a way to enhance your teaching, attract more students to your class, safely teach everyone in the room and stand out as a yoga teacher, it’s time to dive into Who’s Afraid of the Pregnant Yogi.

 You'll gain a deeper appreciation and understanding of the anatomical and physiological that happen during pregnancy.Instead of just memorizing a list of do’s and don’ts, you will gain the skills and knowledge to understand why a pose may or may not be appropriate and what you can offer instead.
 You will also learn how to identify the intention of your peak pose and provide a pregnancy safe option.